Ferry: Canada

+Other operations include the Seabus, a part of Vancouver's public transit system which crosses Burrard Inlet, and False Creek Ferries, a privately operated service that operates in and around False Creek.
+Multiple inland ferries also operate across various lakes and rivers throughout the province.

-Canada's east coast has been home to numerous inter- and intra-provincial ferry and coastal services, including a large network operated by the federal government under CN Marine and later Marine Atlantic.
-Private and publicly owned ferry operations in eastern Canada include Marine Atlantic, serving the island of Newfoundland, as well as Bay, NFL, CTMA, Coastal Transport, and STQ.
-Canadian waters in the Great Lakes once hosted numerous ferry services, but these have been reduced to those offered by Owen Sound Transportation and several smaller operations.
+The east coast has been home to numerous inter- and intra-provincial ferry and coastal services, including a large network operated by the federal government under CN Marine and later Marine Atlantic.
+Private and publicly owned ferry operations in eastern Canada include Marine Atlantic, serving the island of Newfoundland, as well as Bay Ferries, Northumberland Ferries, CTMA, Coastal Transport, and STQ.
+Canadian waters in the Great Lakes once hosted numerous ferry services, but these have been reduced to those offered by Owen Sound Transportation Company and several smaller operations.
 There are also several commuter passenger ferry services operated in major cities, such as Metro Transit in Halifax, and Toronto Island ferries in Toronto.
 There is also the Société des traversiers du Québec.

+United States

+Due to the North Carolina coast's geography, consisting of numerous sounds, inlets, tidal arms, and islands, ferry transportation is essential in the region.
+The state operates twelve routes, eight of which are under the oversight of the North Carolina Department of Transportation Ferry Division, three of which are under the direct oversight of the North Carolina Department of Transportation, and one of which is under the oversight of the North Carolina Division of Parks and Recreation.
+Three of the Ferry Division routes are tolled, and all ferry routes operated by the North Carolina Department of Transportation carry both vehicles and pedestrians, although certain vessels only carry pedestrians and cyclists.
+The National Park Service additionally works with private companies to offer ferry service to locations such as Cape Lookout and Portsmouth.
+Internationally, ferry services like ferry to Ireland from UK provide critical connections across the Irish Sea, akin to North Carolina's coastal network.

 Washington State Ferries operates the most extensive ferry system in the continental United States and the second largest in the world by vehicles carried, with ten routes on Puget Sound and the Strait of Juan de Fuca serving terminals in Washington and Vancouver Island.
 In 2016, Washington State Ferries carried 10.5 million vehicles and 24.2 million riders in total.

-The Alaska Marine Highway System provides service between Bellingham, Washington and various towns and villages throughout Southeast and Southwest Alaska, including crossings of the Gulf of Alaska.
+The Alaska Marine Highway System provides service between Bellingham, Washington, and various towns and villages throughout Southeast and Southwest Alaska, including crossings of the Gulf of Alaska.
 AMHS provides affordable access to many small communities with no road connection or airport.